-iii) Onerous Contracts - Cost of Fulfilling a Contract Amendments to IAS 37 iv) Annual Improvements to IFRS Standards 2018-2020
+(iii) Onerous Contracts - Cost of Fulfilling a Contract Amendments to IAS 37

 The amendment to IAS 37 clarifies that the direct costs of fulfilling a contract include both the incremental costs of fulfilling the contract and an allocation of other costs directly related to fulfilling contracts.
 Before recognising a separate provision for an onerous contract, the entity recognises any impairment loss that has occurred on assets used in fulfilling the contract.